-Our testing uncovered the presence of coliform bacteria during October.
+Our testing did uncover the possible presence of coliform bacteria during February and September of last year.
 Although coliform bacteria are usually harmless, their presence in water is an indication that other harmful bacteria may be present.
 When coliform bacteria are found, special follow up tests are conducted to determine if harmful bacteria are present.
-In our case one repeat sample contained coliform bacteria.
-Coliform bacteria were found in more samples than allowed and this was a warning of potential problems.
-We conducted a level one assessment of our system.
-We believe the problem was caused by a broken fitting in the ground on the sample site tap.
-We replaced the sample tap and in November our sample was coliform free.
+In our case all repeat samples in February were coliform free.
+In September two routine samples and one repeat sample contained coliform bacteria.